 In the case of environmental and safety concerns, TransRockies organizers have the right to make changes to the route on short notice due to fire bans/closures, extreme weather, wildlife concerns, unforeseen construction or other circumstances beyond our control.
 TransRockies reserves the right to cancel, delay or re-route the race.

-In addition to enforceable rules, TransRockies makes an effort to share some environmentally conscience ideas with its participants to aid in lessening the overall impact of the TransRockies Run on the environment and surrounding communities.
+In addition to enforceable rules, TransRockies makes an effort to share some environmental conscience ideas with its participants to aid in lessening the overall impact of the TransRockies Run on the environment and surrounding communities.